 Yes-or-No Tarot Spreads

-On the other hand, most tarot readers are simply not found of this type because they are restricted to only two answers.
+Of course, this kind of reading isn’t for everyone.
+Most tarot readers are simply not found of this type because they are restricted to only two answers.
 Even if it is asking a simple yes or no, maybe they feel the need of getting deep or exploring the answer more.
-Of course, it is easy to get a Yes or No, but sooner or later, we are driven by our own free will, follow our own judgment, and that Yes or No can easily change in an instant.
+It is easy to get a Yes or No, but sooner or later, we are driven by our own free will, follow our own judgment, and that Yes or No can easily change in an instant.

 Yes/No questions seem to serve as a hindrance from exploring the heights and depths of tarot reading.
 The world of tarot is more appreciated because of its complexities that are wonderful and mesmerizing at the same time.
 The journey of discovery and finding out what is more beyond the surface, the influences and energies that both surround and affect the situations, and the possible course of directions that you want to choose are just some of the aspects that make tarot reading interesting.
 Therefore, without these explorations, a Yes/No can still be unsatisfactory.